sujalrabadiya/Web-Technology/CRUD-Operation/ERRORS.md

 - **Invalid MongoDB Connection String**
   - Error: `MongoParseError: Invalid connection string`
   - Cause: The MongoDB connection string is incorrect or missing required parameters.
-  - Solution: Verify and correct the connection string format.
+  - Solution: Verify and correct the connection string format.\
-    Edit MongoDB Connection String to `127.0.0.1` if MongoDB is still not connecting.
+    or Edit MongoDB Connection String to `127.0.0.1` if MongoDB is still not connecting.

 ---